Freedom of Speech

 17. The principal organiser and every other person concerned with the organisation of any event for which permission has been granted shall be required to comply with any and every condition laid down by the College Secretary under the provisions of this Code.
 Such conditions may include a requirement that:

 a.
-The public may not be invited or admitted;
+The public may not be invited or admitted (whether in person or virtually);

 b.
 The audience may not include persons other than students and staff of the College;

 c.
-Admission be restricted and controlled by tickets, identity cards or both;
+Admission be restricted and controlled by tickets, identity cards or both, or password protected for virtual events;

 d.
 If guests of attendees are allowed to attend only those whose identity is known to the organisers may be admitted;